Lab Director

 Taylor Penwell, B.A.
 (She/Her)

-Taylor (Gardner) Penwell is a first year graduate student in the Clinical Psychology program at the University of Montana under the direction of Dr. Caitlin Martin-Wagar.
-She studies transdiagnostic factors that predict eating disorder treatment outcomes, relapse, and remission.
-Taylor received her Bachelor of Arts with Departmental Honors from Ohio University where she majored in Psychology and minored in Biological Sciences.
-After receiving her bachelor's degree, Taylor worked as the Clinical Research Coordinator for The Renfrew Center and a Study Coordinator at the University of Louisville and Louisville Center for Eating Disroders.
+Taylor Penwell (B.A., Ohio University) is a second-year clinical psychology graduate student at the University of Montana working with Dr. Caitlin Martin-Wagar.
+She is primarily interested in identifying a) why some individuals respond to eating disorder treatment while others do not along with b) how we can improve access to eating disorder treatment.
+After receiving her bachelor's degree, Taylor worked as the Clinical Research Coordinator for The Renfrew Center and a Study Coordinator at the University of Louisville and Louisville Center for Eating Disorders.
 In her free time, Taylor enjoys spending time with her dog, Roxxi, and her cat, Iggi, reading, and trying new recipes.
 Taylor continues to collaborate on several EAT Lab projects, including the Online Relapse Prevention Study and the Barriers to Treatment Access Study.

 Representative Publications:

-Taylor (Gardner) Penwell is a first year graduate student in the Clinical Psychology program at the University of Montana under the direction of Dr. Caitlin Martin-Wagar.
-She studies transdiagnostic factors that predict eating disorder treatment outcomes, relapse, and remission.
-Taylor received her Bachelor of Arts with Departmental Honors from Ohio University where she majored in Psychology and minored in Biological Sciences.
-After receiving her bachelor's degree, Taylor worked as the Clinical Research Coordinator for The Renfrew Center and a Study Coordinator at the University of Louisville and Louisville Center for Eating Disroders.
+Taylor Penwell (B.A., Ohio University) is a second-year clinical psychology graduate student at the University of Montana working with Dr. Caitlin Martin-Wagar.
+She is primarily interested in identifying a) why some individuals respond to eating disorder treatment while others do not along with b) how we can improve access to eating disorder treatment.
+After receiving her bachelor's degree, Taylor worked as the Clinical Research Coordinator for The Renfrew Center and a Study Coordinator at the University of Louisville and Louisville Center for Eating Disorders.
 In her free time, Taylor enjoys spending time with her dog, Roxxi, and her cat, Iggi, reading, and trying new recipes.
 Taylor continues to collaborate on several EAT Lab projects, including the Online Relapse Prevention Study and the Barriers to Treatment Access Study.

 Representative Publications: